-Corvette Report Blog Author & Artist, K. Scott Teeters
+Corvette Report Writer & Artist, K. Scott Teeters

 K Scott Teeters is a world renowned automotive artist whose work includes all production Corvettes from 1953 to now as well as Corvette show cars, prototypes, racing cars, experimentals and engineering studies.
 And he has created an art collection of Muslecars, Hot Rod Nostalgia Posters, Exotic Sports Car Lithographs, Shelby Mustang/Cobra Prints and more.